 Proposals will initially be evaluated by the Estuary Program staff.
-Completed applications that sufficiently meet guidelines will be reviewed by one of two working groups; the Technical Working Group or the Education and Outreach Working Group.
-Selected proposals will then be reviewed by the Implementation Committee (IC).
-Those receiving recommendation by the IC will be voted on by the Executive Committee with final approval pending Bay Foundation consent.
+Completed applications that sufficiently meet guidelines will be reviewed by one of two working groups - the Technical Working Group or the Education and Outreach Working Group.
+Selected proposals will then be reviewed by the Implementation Committee (IC) and voted on by the Executive Committee, with final approval pending Bay Foundation consent.